idelsink/rc-backups/README.md

 ## side note

-I do not intend to has this as a nicely laid out repository.
+I do not intend to keep this as a nicely laid out repository.
+This is purely functional to backup my settings and possible share my scripts.

-I'm sure that all my commit messages will be short and not that interesting.
+I'm sure that all my commit messages will be short and not interesting.
 For That reason, please don't judge.

 ## License